 Before getting started

-How salary review campaigns work in Pagga Compensation
+How salary review campaigns work in Lucca Compensation

-Salary review campaigns take place in several phases in Pagga Compensation.
+Salary review campaigns take place in several phases in Lucca Compensation.

 - Set-up phase: The HR administrator creates, sets up, and launches a campaign.

-- Proposal phase: Compensation request managers make pay rise proposals for the employees in their area.
+- Proposal phase: Compensation request managers make pay rise proposals for the employees in their scope, based on HR recommendations and employee data.

 - Review phase: Supervisors control and adjust the proposals made by the compensation request managers in their scope.
 They can discuss this with managers by making comments on the proposals, and they can mark increases that they disagree with as "to be justified", and then remove those marks after an agreement has been reached.